Chiugo-Nsoke/Chiugo-Nsoke/README.md

 ## About Me
 💡 I’m an aspiring **data scientist** passionate about turning data into impactful insights.
 I’m on a mission to learn, grow, and contribute to the world of **data analysis** and **machine learning**.

+## Skills

+Here are some of the technologies and tools I work with:

+- Programming Languages: Python, R
+- Frameworks: Pandas, NumPy, Matplotlib, Seaborn, Scikit-learn, TensorFlow, PyTorch
+- Tools: Jupyter Notebook, Visual Studio Code

 ## 🔭 I’m currently working on
 - Beginner-friendly **data science projects** focused on **data cleaning**, **exploratory data analysis (EDA)**, and **visual storytelling**.